 The security of your personal information is important to us, and we employ physical, technical, and administrative security measures designed to safeguard the information collected by the Services.
-We use industry-standard SSL (secure socket layer technology) encryption to transfer PII.
+We use industry standard SSL (secure socket layer technology) encryption to transfer PI.
 Other security safeguards include, but are not limited to, data encryption, firewalls, and physical access controls to buildings and files.

 Age of Learning, Inc.

 Attention: Legal Department

 P.O.
 Box 230